icslabspace/icslabspace.github.io/_posts/2016-10-24-A peek at clojure-android.markdown

 So this is the idea behind this simple app: instead of having a full fledged todo – checkbox and todo item description we can have colored checkboxes, have the details stored but not displayed, use your associative memory to know what each item on the list is about only by seeing a border-colored checkbox.
 You can check out more about the app [here](https://play.google.com/store/apps/details?id=eu.icslab.gherega.alex.codo).

-Now, although here at [icslab.eu](www.icslab.eu), we usually have a nervous twitch when we here the words Android/iOS API, we do actually enjoy and appreciate having a small personal – quite powerful – computer at our fingertips' disposal just by reaching into our pockets.
+Now, although here at [icslab.eu](www.icslab.eu), we usually have a nervous twitch when we hear the words Android/iOS API, we do actually enjoy and appreciate having a small personal – quite powerful – computer at our fingertips' disposal just by reaching into our pockets.

 It's settled then: I'll an Android based app for having colorful todos that also help our brains.